World Suicide Prevention Day 2020

 - Recent inability to concentrate on their work or in meetings

 - Recent inability to complete any of their work

 Taking action when you spot the signs

-If you spot any of the signs above, or just have a feeling that something is 'off'; start the conversation.
-Encourage them to talk about their struggles and actively listen.
+If you spot any of the signs above, or just have a feeling that something is off, start the conversation.
+Encourage them to talk about their struggle and actively listen.
 Enabling someone to speak about what they are going through can be one of the best ways to support them.

 It is also important that you encourage them to seek help for what they are struggling with.
 There are some amazing charities and organisations that offer free and confidential support.

 The Samaritans offer a safe place for you to talk any time you like, in your own way – about whatever’s getting to you.
 24/7 support for people who are in despair or suicidal.

 Provided by the Lighthouse Construction Industry Charity and supported by the Considerate Constructors Scheme, the helpline advises on a range of matters including occupational health and wellbeing, support and advice for people with stress, and home worries such as divorce, tax and financial concerns.
 The services can also provide emergency financial aid to the construction community in times of crisis.